feddelegrand7/shinysnip/README.md

 If you've spotted a bug or wants a new feature, feel free to modify the following table:

 🟢 Done
-🔴 Not Implemented Yet
+🍊 Implemented in the Development Version - Not Published 🔴 Not Implemented Yet